DongzeHE/scpca-docs/docs/download_files.md

 See {ref}`Single-cell gene expression file contents <sce_file_contents:Single-cell gene expression file contents>` for more information about the contents of the `SingleCellExperiment` and `AnnData` objects and the included statistics and metadata.
 See also {ref}`Using the provided RDS files in R <faq:how do i use the provided RDS files in r?>` and {ref}`Using the provided HDF5 files in Python <faq:how do i use the provided HDF5 files in python?>`.

-## QC Report
+## QC report

-The included QC report serves as a general overview of each library, including processing information, summary statistics and general visualizations of cell metrics.
+The included QC report, `SCPCL000000_qc_report.html`, serves as a general overview of each library, including processing information, summary statistics and general visualizations of cell metrics.

+## Cell type report

+The included cell type report, `SCPCL000000_cell_type_report.html`, includes an overview of cell type annotation, details on reference sources, comparisons among cell type annotation methods, and diagnostic plots.
+For more information on how cell types were annotated, see the section on {ref}`Cell type annotation <processing_information:cell type annotation>`.

 ## Metadata